Skip to main content

 Random Fonts

-Enable the random font feature using the random_font parameter.
-When random_font is set to True, the font_bank parameter becomes active, while font_path is ignored.
+Use the random_font parameter to enable random font functionality.
+When random_font is set to True, the font_bank parameter will take effect, and the font_path will be ignored.

-You should specify the font_bank parameter to your font library since the default is the package's fonts directory.
-For demonstration, we've placed two fonts in the fonts directory, so if you do not modify font_bank, it will randomly select from these two fonts.
+You should specify the font_bank parameter pointing to your font library, as the default value is the fonts directory under the package.
+For example, we have preplaced two fonts in the fonts directory.
+If you do not modify font_bank, it will randomly choose between these two fonts.

 import numpy as np